Ndibechinonso/nonso-airbnb_clone/README.md

-A mockup of Airbnb Website biult with Nextjs
+A mockup of Airbnb Website biult with ReactJs and TypeScript.
+Only one functional route ("/") with a default render for other routes.

 Github url: https://github.com/Ndibechinonso/nonso-airbnb_clone